AI Thinking Models: Full Overview and Working Principles

 Differences from classical AI models

-This shift represents more than just a technical evolution – it’s a completely different philosophy about how machines can develop intelligent behaviors.
-The following table highlights the key differences between these approaches:
+This change is more than just a technological advancement.
+It reflects a fundamentally different way of thinking about how machines can develop intelligent behavior.
+The table below outlines the main differences between these two approaches:

 Classical AI Approaches